Enhanced Diffusion Sampling: Efficient Rare Event Sampling and Free Energy Calculation with Diffusion Models: Discussion

-Beyond equilibrium ensemble generators, an active line of research learns accelerated \emph{dynamics} or \emph{transport operators} from MD data, including Timewarp \cite{KleinEtAl_Timewarp}, implicit transfer operator learning \cite{SchreinerWintherOlsson_ITO}, and trajectory generators such as MDGen \cite{JingStaerkJaakkolaBerger_MDGen}.
 Because these models are trained to reproduce finite-lag transitions rather than the equilibrium distribution, their stationary distribution need not coincide with the desired $p(x)$ unless additional constraints or corrections are imposed.

 One promising route is to wrap learned transport models into Metropolis--Hastings or related accept/reject schemes that target a known equilibrium distribution (as done in Timewarp), in which case bias potentials can be incorporated by changing the target and standard reweighting estimators apply.
 Another route is to extend biasing and reweighting to \emph{path ensembles}, where one biases trajectory functionals (e.g., for transition-path sampling) and reweights by likelihood ratios of paths; MDGen already highlights transition-path sampling as a target application.
 Recent work on incorporating equilibrium priors into transfer-operator learning (e.g., BoPITO \cite{VigueraDiezEtAl_BoPITO}) further suggests opportunities to unify learned transport with thermodynamically consistent sampling.

 Finally, while we have emphasized biomolecular folding and conformational change, the formulation is general and applies to any system where iid equilibrium samplers exist but rare-event statistics are the remaining bottleneck—including materials, soft matter, and condensed-phase chemistry.
 We anticipate that integrating enhanced sampling principles into diffusion samplers will become a central building block for next-generation molecular simulation workflows, enabling routine computation of free energies and rare-state observables at scales previously accessible only with specialized hardware or massive distributed MD.